ACUPUNCTURE & CHINESE MEDICINE

 AMY LIPSETT, R.Ac, R.TCMP, FABORM

 Hi, I’m Amy Lipsett.
 I’ve been practicing Chinese Medicine since 2009 and I’m registered both as an Acupuncturist and Traditional Chinese Medicine Practitioner with the CTCMPAO.
-I am also a Fellow of the American Board of Oriental Reproductive Medicine (ABORM).
+I am 1 of 5 Fellows of the American Board of Reproductive Medicine (ABORM) in Ontario.
 I feel honoured everyday that I can offer support and witness the powerful healing ability of the human body and spirit.
 Being a parent is one of the greatest joys of my life, and I love working together with women and men to support them in their journey towards parenthood.
 I’m a lifelong learner and I continue to increase my knowledge of this powerful medicine by learning from international experts in the field.

 Classical Chinese Herbal Medicine and Gynecology with Sharon Weizenbaum